riryrizkiyah/Labor-Classification/README.md

 force data are similar for all surveys and censuses since 1976, except for the unemployment rate and employment status, which have been extended since 2001.

 # Data Understanding
-Total number of household samples of the NLFS August 2020 in Maluku Utara Province were 4.386 with a response rate of 96,08 percent.
+Total number of household samples of the NLFS August 2020 in Northen Maluku Province were 4.386 with a response rate of 96,08 percent.
 The main information collected in The National Labor Force Survey are data on individual household members covering persons aged 5 years and older.
 However tabulated data covers household members aged 15 years and older.